 - Building zoning: if it’s only zoned for commercial, with no residential area (house, apartment), you may need a commercial loan

 This is a LOT of variables — which is why you need to talk to a mortgage broker about financing once you’re serious about buying.
 You’ll learn a LOT.

-However, a broker won’t necessarily share all the back-end context and systems with you — they’re not all great explainers — and that’s why I’m giving a workshop on buying!
+However, a broker won’t necessarily share all the back-end context and systems with you — they’re not all great explainers — and that’s why I have a instant-access digital workshop on buying!
 It will take a team for you to get there.

 Afford a Home Hacks